roc-lang/roc/README.md

 [examples/benchmarks](examples/benchmarks) contains larger examples.

+**Tip:** when programming in roc, we recommend to execute `./roc check myproject/Foo.roc` before `./roc myproject/Foo.roc` or `./roc build myproject/Foo.roc`. `./roc check` can produce clear error messages in cases where building/running may panic.

 ## Applications and Platforms

 Applications are often built on a *framework.* Typically, both application and framework are written in the same language.